Skip to content

 'ml-org/named-entity-recognition'

-On the Team plan, private projects (accessible only to some workspace members) are not available.
+On plans without project-level access control, private projects (accessible only to some workspace members) are not available.
 You need to set the privacy to "workspace" or "public".

 Creating a project with workspace-wide visibility